Advisors & Attorneys

 If in the course of the student’s meeting with a case manager, the student is determined to have violated the Code, the case manager will recommend official University charges and assign sanctions.
 Students typically are given three (3) business days to decide if they would like to contest the charge(s) or sanctions (if probation with transcript notation or a form of separation) and ask for a hearing or sanction review.

 The student conduct process is not attempting to determine whether a student has violated the law, but whether a student has violated Penn State’s Code of Conduct.
 Therefore, the outcome of a student’s legal process is not relevant to the student conduct process.
 The concept of “double jeopardy” does not apply, as criminal proceedings do not offer exemption from civil or administrative proceedings.

 A significant body of case law has been established that outlines constitutional requirements in a student conduct process.
 At Penn State, students may accept all charges and sanctions issued at a conduct conversation.
 Students may choose instead to contest one or more of the charges that are issued in the conduct conversation by requesting a hearing.
 Or, students may challenge one or more of the sanctions that were assigned by asking for a sanction review if they included probation with a transcript notation or a form of separation from the University.

 Student rights and burden of proof

 Student participation is always valued and encouraged.
-If a student declines to participate or speak in a conference or hearing, the disciplinary process will proceed without student involvement.
+If a student declines to participate or speak in a conduct conversation or hearing, the conduct process will proceed without student involvement.
 A decision will be reached based on the information available to the case manager or hearing officer/board.
 In a hearing, the burden of proof is upon the University to establish that the student is responsible by preponderance evidence.
 All reasonable evidence, including hearsay, is admissible.